dataiku/dataiku-plugin-tests-utils/README.md

 			"usrA": "api_key",
 			"usrB": "api_key",
 			"default": "usrB"
+		},
+        "python_interpreter": ["PYTHON36", "PYTHON39"]
 	}
 }
-}

 ```

-Beware!!, user names must be identical in the configuration file between the different DSS instance.
+**BEWARE**: User names must be identical in the configuration file between the different DSS instances.
-Then, set the env var `PLUGIN_INTEGRATION_TEST_INSTANCE` to point to the config file.
+Then, set the environment variable `PLUGIN_INTEGRATION_TEST_INSTANCE` to point to the config file.

 # How to use the package